Path spaces of pushouts: Connectivity estimates

 Of particular interest is the case where $Q_0 \leftarrow P_0 \to R_0$ is $B \leftarrow 0 \to 0$.
 In this case we take $m = -2$ and have that $J_3 \to Z_3$ is $(k+l+2)$-connected.
 Thus $R_1 \to R_3$ is also $(k+l+2)$-connected, and the later maps $R_3 \to R_5$ and so on are even more connected.
 In particular, the transfinite composition $R_1 \to R_\infty$ is $(k+l+2)$-connected.
 This is precisely the gap map $A \to B \times_D C$, so our connectivity estimates recover the Blakers--Massey theorem.
-In the same way one recovers the more general statement for modalities proved by Anel, Biedermann, Finster and Joyal~\cite{abfj}.
-In fact the map $J_3 \to Z_3$ is precisely the \emph{relative pushout product} that appears in the most precise generalisation of the Blakers--Massey theorem in their Theorem 4.1.1.
-We have that $J_n \to Z_n$ for $n > 3$ is a fibrewise join where one of the maps is a pullback of $J_3 \to Z_3$, so it in particular belongs to the left class of any modality containing $J_3 \to Z_3$.
+In the same way one recovers the more general statement for modalities proved by Anel et al.~\cite{abfj}.
+In fact the map $J_3 \to Z_3$ is precisely the \emph{relative pushout product} that appears in their Theorem 4.1.1.
+For each $n > 3$, we have that $J_n \to Z_n$ is a fibrewise join where one of the maps is a pullback of $J_3 \to Z_3$, so it in particular belongs to the left class of any modality containing $J_3 \to Z_3$.

 We offer the following attempt at an informal explanation of the Blakers--Massey theorem.
 The gap map $A \to B \times_D C$ can be thought of as including the space of `edges' into the space of all possible zigzags modulo backtracking from $B$ to $C$.
 The Blakers--Massey theorem describes the extent to which it is true that every zigzag modulo backtracking is given by a unique single edge.
 The assumption that $A \to A \times_B A$ is connected corresponds to assuming that any two edges with a common endpoint in $B$ are, to some degree of approximation, the same.
 Any zigzag from $B$ to $C$ has odd length, so either it is exactly one or it is at least $3$.
 In the latter case, the zigzag has at least two pairs of adjacent edges, where one pair shares an endpoint in $B$ and the other pair shares an endpoint in $C$.
 Our assumption on the connectivity of diagonals means that each one of these pairs is, to some degree of approximation, a backtracking.
 Join connectivity means that to an even higher degree of approximation, our zigzag has a backtracking \emph{somewhere}, meaning that the zigzag is equivalent to a shorter one.
 Iterating this reasoning, every zigzag from $B$ to $C$ is to a certain degree of approximation equivalent to one of length one.